 - Higher unit cost than PP tensioner

-- Over-dimensioned for PP strapping (can break it)
+- Oversized for PP strap (may break it)

 - Heavier than the PP version due to reinforced structure

-Manual tensioner for 13-20 mm (1/2 - 3/4 in) wide polyester (PET) strapping.
-Stainless steel body that resists humidity, rain, and saline environments of the Caribbean without oxidizing, especially suitable for outdoor use on construction sites or coastal areas.
-Lever with a high force ratio dimensioned for the actual tension that PET requires.
-Designed for securing pallets of heavy construction materials (bricks, blocks, grouped sacks), strapping timber and metal profiles, agro-industrial operations with dense sacks, and closing bulky loads where PP is insufficient.
+Manual tensioner for polyester (PET) straps of 13-20 mm (1/2 - 3/4 in) wide.
+Stainless steel body that resists moisture, rain and the salty environments of the Caribbean without rusting, especially suitable for outdoor use on site or on coastal yards.
+Lever with high force ratio sized for the real tension that PET needs.
+Designed for securing pallets of heavy construction materials (bricks, blocks, grouped bags), strapping loads of wood and metal profiles, agribusiness operations with dense bags and closing bulky bundles where PP cannot withstand.

-Manual sealer for PET strapping: sealing seals in heavy-duty strapping
+Manual sealer for PET strap: seal closing in heavy strapping

-- Reinforced jaws with deep serrations and heat-treated steel
+- Reinforced jaws with deep teeth and heat-treated steel

-- Compatible with PET strapping seals from 13 to 20 mm
+- Compatibility with PET strap seals from 13 to 20 mm

 - Non-slip grip for a firm hold with gloves